TamarRoseBIU/Arkanoid-Game/README.md

 ## 🎨 Color System Logic

-The unique color mechanic adds strategic depth:
+The color mechanic adds strategic depth to gameplay:
 - Ball starts with an initial color
 - Upon collision with a block of a different color:
   - Block is destroyed